itead/Segnix/README.md

 	$ sudo ./blink.py

-You can get commutative HIGH and LOW from GPIO PG9, if you've run it on [IBOX](http://imall.iteadstudio.com/ibox.html/) or other platforms based on Allwinner A10/A20 SoC.
+You can get commutative HIGH and LOW from GPIO PG9, if you've run it on ITEAD CORE EVB or other platforms based on Allwinner A10/A20 SoC.

 ## To use SDK in C program